Policy and Procedure FAQ

 Refer to the required steps for submitting a late drop/withdrawal appeal if the drop or withdrawal deadline has passed.

 Withdrawing from all classes after the start of the semester requires students to contact the Arts and Sciences Center for Student Success and Engagement, artsci@k-state.edu.
 There are a number of items to consider before withdrawing.
-Students can find the University Withdrawal form through the Office of the Registrar located in the "Registration/Enrollment" dropdown, then submit the completed form to artsci@ksu.edu.
+Students can find the University Withdrawal form through the Office of the Registrar located in the "Registration/Enrollment" dropdown.
+Complete the form through the laserfiche portal.

 Program Changes